kovidgoyal/kitty/docs/kittens/hints.rst

     kitty -o 'map f1 kitten hints --customize-processing custom-hints.py'

-and when you press the :kbd:`F1` key you will be able to select a word to look it up in the Google dictionary.
+When you press the :kbd:`F1` key you will be able to select a word to look it up in the Google dictionary.